 - Reduce water heater temperature to below 120 degrees (unless your dishwasher requires 140 degrees – check your manual).

-- Dry your clothes on a laundry line instead of using a clothes dryer.
+- Dry your clothes on a clothesline instead of using a clothes dryer.

 - Use a fan in conjunction with air conditioners to avoid having to set the air conditioner too low.

 - When possible, wash clothes in cold water.

 - Wash full loads.
 Clothes washers and dishwashers are most efficient when operated with full loads.